Simplicity is a wonderful thing. For the domain name game and hosting services, there are two kinds of simplicity:

 - Cost is from $0 to $200/year depending on service.

-- Our preferred email, chat and cloud-based document sharing and collaboration service provider is a roll-your-own system based on Syncthing, iRedMail, AWS SES, AWS Lightsail, and if needed Amazon Workmail.
+- Our preferred email, chat and cloud-based document sharing and collaboration service provider is a roll-your-own system based on Syncthing and various AWS services (s3, lightsail, ses).

-- AWS is our current VPS of choice, especially Lightsail.
+- AWS is our current Unmanaged VPS of choice, especially Lightsail.